-X THE BALLOTING PERIOD
+X. THE BALLOTING PERIOD

-- A. Processing Undeliverable Packets.
+A. Processing Undeliverable Packets.
 In the period after the ballot mailing is completed, the postal service will begin returning undeliverable mail to the returned mail post office box you opened.
-The process of directing undelivered mail to its correct addressee is an important part of carrying the election process to the greatest possible number of members.
-An organized approach to the task will maximize results and insulate the local from candidate protests. - 1.
-Creating a File System for the Ballot Envelopes and a Record Keeping System for Data.
+The process of redirecting undelivered mail to its correct addressee is an important part of carrying the election process to the greatest possible number of members.
+An organized approach to the task will maximize results and provide a basis for the local to respond to election protests.

+• Create a File System for the Ballot Envelopes and a Record Keeping System for Data.

 Each ballot packet returned as undeliverable contains a blank ballot.
 Therefore, you must securely maintain and store each packet.
 Keeping accurate records is important.
-Tab 21 contains a hand-out that describes a number of methods for filing and record-keeping ballot packets returned as undeliverable (and duplicate ballot requests.)
-Tab 22 contains a ledger you can use for tracking returned mail (and duplicate ballot requests).
+Tab 22 contains a hand-out that describes a number of methods for filing and record-keeping ballot packets returned as undeliverable (and duplicate ballot requests.)
+Tab 23 contains a ledger you can use for tracking returned mail (and duplicate ballot requests).

-- 2. Processing Returned Mail Packets at the Post Office.
+- Pick Up Returned Mail Packets at the Post Office.
 Pick up return mail from the post office regularly.
-Adhere to the time schedule provided to candidates, so they may observe personally or send an observer on their behalf. - 3.
-Processing Returned Mail Packets at the Processing Location - Do not open the return ballot packets. - Count the return packets and record the number as well as the date the packet was returned. - Copy the outside envelope of each of the return packets, one to a page so that the member's name and address are visible. - Use the copies of the returned outside envelopes ("CREs") as your record during the address search process. - Bundle the actual packets, and label each bundle with the date and number of packets included.
-Store the bundle in a secure location. - Alphabetize CREs by last name of member. - Set aside CREs that contain a sticker with a forwarding address. - Check the bundle of CREs against the list of members who have requested and received a duplicate ballot.
-If a member has already been sent a ballot in response to a phone request, note the date of the phone request on the CRE and file it.
-Do not send another ballot. - Sort CREs by employer code and clip together. - Begin the search for updated addresses by having your TITAN operator or membership clerk contact employers. - If you have the phone numbers of members, also have your TITAN operator or membership staff contact members directly to obtain corrected addresses. - 4.
-Use Alternative Sources for Updated Address Information.
-Possibilities include: the telephone directory, contacting stewards, calling directory assistance, using crisscross directories or name and address services, using an internet search engine with a national telephone directory service.
+Adhere to the time schedule provided to candidates, so they may observe personally or send an observer on their behalf. - Processing Returned Mail Packets at the Processing Location - Do not open the return ballot packets returned as undeliverable ("RAU"). - Count the RAU packets and record the number as well as the date the packet was returned. - Copy the outside envelope of each RAU of the return packets, one to a page so that the member's name and address are visible. - Use the copies of the ballot packets returned as undeliverable ("RAUs") as your record during the address search process. - Bundle the actual packets and label each bundle with the date and number of packets included.
+Store the bundle in a secure location. - Alphabetize RAUs by the last names of the members. - Set aside RAUs that contain a sticker with a forwarding address. - Check the bundle of RAUs against the list of members who have requested and received a duplicate ballot.
+If a member has already been sent a ballot in response to a phone request, note the date of the phone request on the RAU and file it.
+Do not send another ballot. - Sort RAUs by employer code and clip together.

+- Begin the search for updated addresses by having your TITAN operator or membership clerk contact employers. - If you have the phone numbers of members, also have your TITAN operator or membership staff contact members directly to obtain corrected addresses. - Use Alternative Sources for Updated Address Information.
+Possibilities include: the telephone directory, contacting stewards, calling directory assistance, using crisscross directories or name and address services, using an internet search engine with a national telephone directory service. - Ending the search - If all reasonable methods have been attempted and you have not found a current address for a member, file the RAU. - If you have obtained a correct address for a. member you are now ready to re-mail a ballot packet.
+For remail procedures, see Section C below.